shritankomm/7-DOF-FDM-Open-Arm/README.md

 # 7-DOF Open Source 3D Printed Humanoid Arms

 An open-source, fully 3D-printable 7-DOF humanoid robotic arm designed as an accessible research platform.
-Built with high-torque Feetech serial bus servos and a Raspberry Pi 5, it supports ROS2 for motion planning, VR teleoperation for intuitive control, and autonomous/agentic operation via an onboard camera.
+Built with high-torque Feetech serial bus servos and a Raspberry Pi 5, it supports ROS2 for motion planning/reinforcement learning/simulation, VR teleoperation for intuitive control, and autonomous/agentic operation via an onboard camera.
 With all CAD files, BOM, and software fully open source, anyone can build and expand on it for under $1,000.

 <img width="832" height="683" alt="image" src="https://github.com/user-attachments/assets/5fb91a15-26a2-44ff-a8f1-01cf45a75f68" />